 The Savannah Preserve State Park stretches over ten miles, and has several points of parking and entry.
 In the dozens of times that I’ve parked off of Jensen Beach Blvd, I have seen maybe two other people here.

 There’s a really great chance you’ll have this gorgeous place to yourself.

 If it’s rained recently, you’re likely to encounter some wet spots along the way, but there are usually dry enough paths through.

-Another discovery elated me and left me crouching in the mud as my parents wandered on.
-Sundews, or drosera, are carnivorous plants that attract insects and catch them on the sticky substance they release from their leaves.
-The sundews enthralled me with their otherworldly appearance.
+Another fascinating discovery left me crouching in the mud for some time.
+Sundews, or Drosera, are carnivorous plants that attract insects and catch them on the sticky substance they release from their leaves.
+The sundews are enthralling with their otherworldly appearance.

-After walking awhile through the park around the Jensen Beach entrance, my mom wanted to see more water and walk through less of it, so we piled back in the car and went to the entrance on SE Green River Parkway.
+After walking for some time through the park around the Jensen Beach entrance, my mom wanted to see more water and walk through less of it, so we piled back in the car and went to the entrance on SE Green River Parkway.

 Here, an attractive and naturally planted waterway divides the road from a path that parallels the park.
 There are also pathways into the park from here.